froelich/sf-relate/README.md

 ### Extra Dependencies
 - [PLINK 2, build 2023.11.23](https://www.cog-genomics.org/plink/2.0/) is required for manipulating the 1000 Genome data.
 - [Pgenlib v0.9.1](https://pypi.org/project/Pgenlib/) is required for reading the PLINK2 `.pgen` files in Python.
-- Linux commandline tools `wget` and `unzip` (install via `sudo apt-get install wget unzip` if you have admin rights).
+- Linux command line tools `wget` and `unzip` (install via `sudo apt-get install wget unzip` if you have admin rights).

 ### Usage
 ```
 bash 0_prepare_1KG.sh
 ```
-Note that this script download some necessary dependencies to fetch and manipulate 1000 Genomes from PLINK2's 1000 Genome Resources, formatted in `.pgen`.
+Note that this script downloads some necessary dependencies to fetch and manipulate 1000 Genomes from PLINK2's 1000 Genome Resources, formatted in `.pgen`.

 ## SF-Relate Usage
 To run SF-Relate on more than 2 parties, run it between every pair of parties.